FPC supports four global missionaries financially and through prayer.

 Cody Watson is Associate Director of Presbyterian Frontier Fellowship, a ministry establishing indigenous churches among un-reached people groups.
 Teaching in and promoting the course “Perspectives on the World Christian Movement” is part of Cody’s passion and ministry focus.
 Cody says, “Perspectives is the best instrument I know to mobilize a local church to become a missional congregation”.
 Currently, Cody is Presbyterian Frontier Fellowship’s resource person for Frontier Mission in South Asia, India (especially the state of Bihar), Nepal, and Bangladesh.
 Cody is supported at First Presbyterian by Presbyterian Women.

 First Presbyterian has an ongoing connection to our sister church in Poas, Costa Rica.
-In January 2016 a group from FPC visited Costa Rica on a "research trip" to gather information for the work a group from FPC would do in June in that area.
-Click here for a day-by-day description of the January trip by Bonnie Disney, who explains quite clearly what work needs to be done.
+Several years ago, a group from FPC visited Costa Rica on a research trip to gather information followed by a work group from FPC later that summer.